anttiluode/HOLO-Audio/README.md

 # HOLO-Audio — Geometric Neural Audio Codec

 (EDIT: Fixed a packing error when loading holo files.

-I had not noticed that the released version had this as the earlier versions worked and I had not tested it. )
+I had not noticed that the released version had this as the earlier versions worked and I had not tested it.
+Also, I noticed the loaded holo files are noisier than the signal testing shows due to missing floating point accuracy.
+Ie, when they are first encoded the floating point is longer than in the loaded one where they are capped to first few decimals. - So the metrics are not really true for loaded holo files. )

 ![GUI](./HOLO-Studio.png)